The gate was supposed to be routine.

 Park crossed the broken loading frame in three steps and hit the emerging pack at the exact point it would have sealed the trapped rookie's retreat.

 Blade low.
 Shift high.
-Cut through the first throat.
-Then the second.
-Then the shoulder joint of something heavier forcing its way up behind them.
+Cut through the first throat, then the second, and then the shoulder joint of something heavier forcing its way up behind them.

-Michael felt the battlefield start to take shape.
+Michael felt the battlefield start to take shape, not stable, never stable, but usable.
+That was enough.

 "Min-ho, two steps back."